-(Last Updated on : 09/08/2012)
+(Last Updated on : 27/09/2018)

+.
+They are made of different alloys and are of different shapes, sizes and designs.
+These also possess different magnetic strength.
 The magnetic strength varies along with the proportion, quantity and quality of the different metallic alloys which are mixed for making the magnets

-Cylindrical solid magnet.
+Cylindrical solid magnet

-Cylindrical magnets with holes.
+Cylindrical magnets with holes

-Rectangular magnets with holes and without holes.
+Rectangular magnets with holes and without holes

-Arc or Crescent magnents.
+Arc or Crescent magnets

-Square magnets with holes or without holes.
+Square magnets with holes or without holes

-Cup shape covered magnets.
+Cup shape covered magnets